Charles (Chuck) Turner was a community organizer and civil rights activist in Boston, Massachusetts.

 A former leader of the United Community Construction Workers and one-time chair of the Boston Jobs Coalition, Turner crusaded against job discrimination in the City.
 He campaigned for increased hiring of blacks on city construction jobs.
 In 1991, unsatisfied with the mayor’s enforcement of fair employment practices, Turner led a four-hour sit-in at the mayor’s office, which resulted in a number of key concessions being made.

 Turner was elected to the Boston City Council in 1999, representing Roxbury until 2010, and became well-known for challenging education inequality, discrimination, and neighborhood gentrification.
 He worked in defense of civil and human rights, authoring an ordinance protecting transgendered people from discrimination.
 He led a successful effort to protect the affirmative-action guidelines of Massachusetts when Governor Mitt Romney sought to change them.
 As chairman of the Education Committee, he fought educational inequality in the Boston public schools.

 He sponsored a resolution asking the Massachusetts Congressional Delegation to seek policies leading to a withdrawal of troops from Iraq and Afghanistan as well as policies that put a larger share of our federal dollars into domestic priorities.
 The resolution passed 8 to 3.

-Chuck Turner, an inveterate organizer, continues to apply his activism strategies and leadership skills to spearhead community efforts.
+Chuck Turner, an inveterate organizer, applied his activism strategies and leadership skills to spearhead community efforts for over fifty years.